Ed Wood (film): Production

-However, Burton dropped out of Mary Reilly over Columbia's decision to fast track the film and their interest with Julia Roberts in the title role instead of Ryder.
+However, Burton dropped out of Mary Reilly over Columbia's decision to fast-track the film and their interest with Julia Roberts in the title role instead of Ryder.
 This prompted Burton to become interested in directing Ed Wood himself, on the understanding that it could be done quickly.
 Lehmann said, "Tim wanted to do this movie immediately and direct, but I was already committed to Airheads."
 Lehmann was given executive producer credit.
 Alexander and Karaszewski delivered a 147-page screenplay in six weeks.
 Burton read the first draft and immediately agreed to direct the film as it stood, without any changes or rewrites.
 Ed Wood gave Burton the opportunity to make a film that was more character-driven as opposed to style-driven.
 He said in an interview, "On a picture like this I find you don't need to storyboard.
 You're working mainly with actors, and there's no effects going on, so it's best to be more spontaneous."

 Initially, Ed Wood was in development with Columbia, but when Burton decided he wanted to shoot the film in black-and-white, studio head Mark Canton would not agree to it unless Columbia was given a first-look deal.
 Burton said black-and-white was "right for the material and the movie, and this was a movie that had to be in black-and-white".
 He insisted on total creative control, and so in April 1993, a month before the original start date, Canton put Ed Wood into turnaround.
-The decision sparked interest from Warner Bros., Paramount Pictures and 20th Century Fox in optioning the film rights, but Burton accepted an offer from Walt Disney Studios, who had previously produced The Nightmare Before Christmas.
-Similar to Nightmare, Disney released Ed Wood under their Touchstone Pictures banner.
+The decision sparked interest from Warner Bros., Paramount Pictures, and 20th Century Fox in optioning the film rights, but Burton accepted an offer from Walt Disney Studios, who had previously produced The Nightmare Before Christmas.
+Similar to The Nightmare Before Christmas, Disney released Ed Wood under their Touchstone Pictures banner.
 With a budget of $18 million, Disney did not feel the film was that much of a risk, and granted Burton total creative autonomy.
 Burton also refused a salary, and was not paid for his work on Ed Wood.
 Principal photography began in August 1993, and lasted 72 days.
 Despite his previous six-film relationship with Danny Elfman, Burton chose Howard Shore to write the film score.
 Under the pressure of finishing the score for Batman Returns, Burton's relationship with Elfman became strained and Burton admitted he and Elfman experienced "creative differences" during The Nightmare Before Christmas.

-The movie was filmed at various locations in and around the Los Angeles area.
+The film was shot at various locations in and around the Los Angeles area.